Five parameters are all you need (in $\Lambda$CDM): Alternative mapping

 with a training loss (complexity) of $1.1 \times 10^{-5}$ (22) and $3.7 \times 10^{-3}$ (11), respectively.
 Overall, we obtain a relative root mean squared error of 0.9\% when reproducing the simulated optical depths from the $x_\HI$ (edge + core) with SRHalf.
 Now we can test this on the other half of our $x_\HI$ sample and get a validation loss of $2.2 \times 10^{-5}$ and $6.5 \times 10^{-3}$ respectively, only slightly larger than the training loss on absolute scales, which implies that we are safe from overfitting, supported by consistency of their MCMC results.

-Unsurprisingly, \cref{eq:SRHalf_a,eq:SRHalf_b} recover the cosmological trends discovered with SRFull.
+Unsurprisingly, Eqs.~(\ref{eq:SRHalf_a}) and (\ref{eq:SRHalf_b}) recover the cosmological trends discovered with SRFull.
 Specifically, increasing $\zetaUV$, $\ns$, $\Omegam$, and $\sigma_8$ primarily leads to earlier reionization, while larger $\Omegab$ delays it.
 The ratio of matter densities appears in the pivot expression again.
-Notably, the role of $h$ generally shows the opposite trend in $\alpha$.
-Furthermore, \cref{eq:SRHalf_b} excludes $\ns$ and $\sigma_8$ because of our choice of complexity for SRHalf, which, despite having a larger loss, still achieves mean squared errors comparable to SRFull when reproducing the simulated data.
+Notably, the role of $h$ generally shows the opposite trend in $\ap$.
+We note that these parameter trends are also generally present in lower complexity expressions in the Pareto front.
+Furthermore, Eq.~(\ref{eq:SRHalf_b}) excludes $\ns$ and $\sigma_8$ because of our choice of complexity for SRHalf, which, despite having a larger loss, still achieves mean squared errors comparable to SRFull when reproducing the simulated data.

-Replacing \cref{eq:SR_a,eq:SR_b} with \cref{eq:SRHalf_a,eq:SRHalf_b}, we rerun the analysis following the same approach, and summarize the results using CMB jointly with astrophysical data in \Cref{tab:uber-table}.
+Replacing Eqs.~(\ref{eq:SR_a}) and (\ref{eq:SR_b}) with Eqs.~(\ref{eq:SRHalf_a}) and (\ref{eq:SRHalf_b}), we rerun the analysis following the same approach, and summarize the results using CMB jointly with astrophysical data in Table~\ref{tab:uber-table}.
 Comparing these findings to our previous results, we observe strikingly similar values for all cosmological parameters.
 The consistency between our results using the full $x_\HI$ sample and those using only half of it indicates that our symbolic expression mappings perform robustly and are not biasing the parameter inferences.